-- For continued care, does my Medicaid plan cover outpatient services?
-Which types?
+- For continued care, does my Medicaid plan cover outpatient treatment services or aftercare?

-- What is my responsibility: what are my copays, premiums, or deductibles, if any?
+- What are my copays, premiums, or deductibles, if any?

 - Do I need to complete a clinical assessment to prove medical necessity?

-- What paperwork do I need to send to my Medicaid provider prior to going to rehab?
+- What paperwork do I need to send to my Medicaid provider prior to enrolling in a rehab program?